 According to the EC Strategic Foresight Report 2023, the majority of the investment needed to meet the EU's sustainable objectives of the Green Deal (and RepowerEU, which is the EU plan to improve reliance on fossil fuel energy from outside the EU and safeguard citizens and businesses from energy shortages) will have to come from private funding.
 The report talks about the growing pressures on public budgets, and the need to secure "sufficient and swift" funding from the private sector, as the full costs and consequences of this climate crisis are growing and are still unknown.
-Speaking to experts in this sector, we asked what private funding mechanisms might be best for this transition.
-There were several different suggestions, including funding through private philanthropic institutions, banks, niche markets, crowd funding, direct sales, short chain markets, premium payments based on sustainability outcomes, funding through business-to-business contracts with the food and drink industry, as well as wider funding from industry for farmer training, research and tests and trials.
+Speaking to experts in this sector, we asked what private funding through private philanthropic institutions, banks, niche markets, crowd funding, direct sales, short chain markets, premium payments based on sustainability outcomes, funding through business-to-business contracts with the food and drink industry, as well as wider funding from industry for farmer training, research and tests and trials.